Dublin: Late modern and contemporary

-The Easter Rising of 1916, the Irish War of Independence, and the subsequent Irish Civil War resulted in a significant amount of physical destruction in central Dublin.
+The Easter Rising of 1916, the Irish War of Independence, and the subsequent Irish Civil War resulted in significant physical destruction in central Dublin.
 The Government of the Irish Free State rebuilt the city centre and located the new parliament, the Oireachtas, in Leinster House.
 Since the beginning of Norman rule in the 12th century, the city has functioned as the capital in varying geopolitical entities: Lordship of Ireland (1171–1541), Kingdom of Ireland (1541–1800), as part of the United Kingdom of Great Britain and Ireland (1801–1922), and the Irish Republic (1919–1922).
-Following the partition of Ireland in 1922, it became the capital of the Irish Free State (1922–1937) and now is the capital of Ireland.
+Following the partition of Ireland in 1922, it became the capital of the Irish Free State (1922–1937) and is now the capital of Ireland.
 One of the memorials to commemorate that time is the Garden of Remembrance.

 Dublin was also a victim of the Northern Irish Troubles, although during this 30-year conflict, violence mainly occurred within Northern Ireland.
 A Loyalist paramilitary group, the Ulster Volunteer Force, bombed the city during this time – notably in an atrocity known as the Dublin and Monaghan bombings in which 34 people died, mainly in central Dublin.

-Large parts of Georgian Dublin were demolished or substantially redeveloped in the mid-20th century during a boom in office building.
-After this boom, the recessions of the 1970s and 1980s slowed down the pace of building.
-Cumulatively, this led to a large decline in the number of people living in the centre of the city, and by 1985 the city had approximately 150 acres of derelict land which had been earmarked for development and 10 e6sqft of office space.
+Large parts of Georgian Dublin were demolished or substantially redeveloped in the mid-20th century during a boom in office buildings.
+After this boom, the recessions of the 1970s and 1980s slowed construction.
+Cumulatively, this led to a significant decline in the number of people living in the centre of the city, and by 1985 the town had approximately 150 acres of derelict land which had been earmarked for development and 10 e6sqft of office space.

-Since 1997, the landscape of Dublin has changed.
-The city was at the forefront of Ireland's economic expansion during the Celtic Tiger period, with private sector and state development of housing, transport and business.
+Since 1997, Dublin's landscape has changed.
+The city was at the forefront of Ireland's economic expansion during the Celtic Tiger period, with private-sector and state-led development of housing, transport, and business.
 Following an economic decline during the Great Recession, Dublin has rebounded and as of 2017 has close to full employment, but has a significant problem with housing supply in both the city and surrounds.